apache/spark/docs/sql-ref-syntax-ddl-repair-table.md

 ---

 ### Description
 `MSCK REPAIR TABLE` recovers all the partitions in the directory of a table and updates the Hive metastore.
-When creating a table using `partitoned by` clause, partitions are generated and registered in the Hive metastore.
+When creating a table using `PARTITIONED BY` clause, partitions are generated and registered in the Hive metastore.
 However, if the partitioned table is created from existing data, partitions are not registered automatically in the Hive metastore.
-User needs to run MSCK REPAIR TABLE to register the partitions. `MSCK REPAIR TABLE` on a non-existent table or a table without partitions throws an exception.
+User needs to run `MSCK REPAIR TABLE` to register the partitions. `MSCK REPAIR TABLE` on a non-existent table or a table without partitions throws an exception.
 Another way to recover partitions is to use `ALTER TABLE RECOVER PARTITIONS`.

 ### Syntax
 {% highlight sql %}